haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 ### Create stopwords for a new locale {#config-create-stopwords}
 To add stopwords for a locale:

-1. Log in to your Magento server, or switch to, the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html#magento-file-system-owner).
+1. Log in to your Magento server, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html#magento-file-system-owner).
 2. Use a text editor to create a stopword file named `stopwords_<locale_code>.csv` in the `<your Magento install dir>/vendor/magento/module-elasticsearch/etc/stopwords` directory.

 	For example, to create stopwords for the Italian locale, name the file `stopwords_it_IT.csv`.